-ASU faculty, post-docs, graduate students, and research support staff are invited to join the researcher support teams as we connect with ASU's resources for researchers and sponsored projects, and attend breakout sessions applicable to novice and tenured researchers.
+ASU faculty, post-docs, graduate students, and research support staff are invited to join the researcher support teams as we connect with ASU's resources for researchers and sponsored projects, and attend virtual sessions applicable to novice and tenured researchers.

-Presenter Quyen Wickham Proposal Manager, KE Research Development
+Quyen Wickham Proposal Manager, KE Research Development

 Philip Tarrant Research Data Management Officer, Knowledge Enterprise

 Enterprise Research Administration (ERA) 4:30 p.m. - 5:00 p.m.
 ERA is an integrated system that ASU uses to develop proposals, ensure research integrity and assurance of projects, and negotiate and manage awards.
 Join us on this overview of the ERA platform where we’ll provide a tour of ERA, discuss common activities that faculty perform in ERA, and highlight the help (teams and tools) that can assist you in completing necessary activities effectively and efficiently.

 Presenters: Jessica Robins Asstistant Director of Research Advancement, Research Advancement Services

 Kimberly Purcell Instructional Design Manager, Knowledge Enterprise Training

 Wednesday, September 8, 2021

 Research Data Management Solutions 9:00 a.m. - 9:45 a.m.
 Many funding agencies and journals require research data products to be made publicly accessible as part of a grant or publication cycle.
 Knowledge Enterprise and the ASU Library have partnered to provide the tools, technology, and services to help our research community meet this requirement.
 We are continually developing these support services and this overview will provide the latest news on how we can assist your research with data management planning, technology consulting, information management, and data publication support. (researchdata.asu.edu)